-reported spending in that category.
-The companies had reported spending \$11.9 million in 2020 on such consumer engagement.
-They reported spending \$10.0 million in 2021 on consumer engagement in adult-only facilities, a decrease from the \$11.5 million spent in 2020.
+The Commission is not reporting the amount spent in 2021 or 2022 on consumer engagement in retail locations open to underage individuals (e.g., convenience stores) because each year only one company reported spending in that category.
+They reported spending \$2.2 million in 2022 on consumer engagement in adult-only facilities, a decrease from the \$10.0 million spent in 2021.

-For 2017 through 2020, the companies reported that they spent no money on public entertainment events that took place in adult-only facilities (e.g., sponsorship of bar nights or concerts) and displayed the name or logo of a company's cigarettes or otherwise referred to cigarettes.
-In 2021, one company reported spending in that category and the Commission is not reporting the amount spent.
+For 2022, the companies reported that they spent no money on public entertainment events that took place in adult-only facilities (e.g., sponsorship of bar nights or concerts) and displayed the name or logo of a company's cigarettes or otherwise referred to cigarettes.
+In 2021, one company reported spending in that category and the Commission did not report the amount spent.

-For 2015 through 2021, the companies reported that they made no expenditures on public entertainment events taking place outside of adult-only facilities.
+For 2015 through 2022, the companies reported that they made no expenditures on public entertainment events taking place outside of adult-only facilities.

-As they have since 2010, all reporting companies stated that they spent no money on sponsorships in 2021.
-Since 1989, all the companies have stated that they spent no money on endorsements and testimonials.
+As they have since 2010, all reporting companies stated that they spent no money on sponsorships in 2022.
+Since 1989, all the companies have stated that they spent no money on distribution category from Tables 2D through 2G and reallocated the expenditures in that category pursuant to instructions from the individual companies.
+Where the companies were unable to properly reallocate the expenditures, they were moved to the "Other" expenditure category.